-Robert Rich is a partner in GRSM’ San Francisco and Oakland offices and is a member of the firm’s Environmental/Toxic Tort and Aviation practice groups.
+Robert Rich is a partner in grsm’s San Francisco and Oakland offices and is a member of the firm’s Environmental/Toxic Tort and Aviation practice groups.

-Mr. Rich has tried more than 30 mesothelioma cases to verdict in California and throughout the Country, and achieved defense verdicts in almost every case he has tried.
-Mr. Rich was honored by Owens Corning Fiberglas Corporation – the target defendant in the asbestos litigation – when he was given the "Star" award for the attorney with the best trial record in the country.
+Robert has tried more than 30 mesothelioma cases to verdict in California and throughout the Country, and achieved defense verdicts in almost every case he has tried.
+Robert was honored by Owens Corning Fiberglas Corporation – the target defendant in the asbestos litigation – when he was given the "Star" award for the attorney with the best trial record in the country.

-Mr. Rich has spoken at numerous regional and national seminars on toxic tort litigation, and annually helps teach a course on Trial Advocacy at Stanford Law School.
-Mr. Rich resides in Los Altos, California with his wife, who is a physician, and his two children who are in junior high and high school.
+Robert has spoken at numerous regional and national seminars on toxic tort litigation, and annually helps teach a course on Trial Advocacy at Stanford Law School.
+Robert resides in Los Altos, California with his wife, who is a physician, and his two children who are in junior high and high school.

 - American Trial Lawyers Association